A guide for using text messages to communicate with employees

 Shift scheduling

-In many operational businesses, making sure you are fully staffed is half the battle.
+In many operational businesses, making sure you’re fully staffed is half the battle.
 Leverage text messaging to communicate updates to shift schedules or to find staff to cover gaps.
 Here are a few ways you can keep your area staffed with texting:

-• Use two-way communication to ask for coverage of shift gap
+- Use two-way text communication to ask for coverage of a shift gap

 HR and operational process